goseind/gosein.de/about.markdown

 permalink: /about/
 ---

-### Hi there I'm Domenic 👋
+### Hi there I'm Dom 👋

-I'm a Computer Scientist currently working at CERN.
+And I'm a software engineer.
 I’m deeply interested in the fundamental laws of nature and my goal is to work in a field where I can contribute to technological progress.

-To learn more about me also checkout:
+To learn more about me checkout:
 * [My GitHub](https://github.com/goseind)
 * [My LinkedIn](http://www.linkedin.com/in/goseind)
 * [My CV]({% link cv.md %})